 Moreover, the U.A.E. has been increasingly involved in the U.S. healthcare sector through medical training, research, and philanthropic donations.
 The U.A.E.’s generosity has, for instance, enabled the transformation of Children’s National, Johns Hopkins, and other leading U.S. medical institutions.

 Throughout the year, the U.S.-U.A.E.
 Business Council organizes programming with senior U.A.E. healthcare officials from the Ministry of Health and Prevention, Department of Health Abu Dhabi, Mubadala Healthcare, the U.A.E.
 Embassy, and other institutions.
-Additionally, the Council publishes an important report on the U.A.E. healthcare sector and another on U.A.E. collaboration and participation in the U.S. healthcare sector.
+Additionally, the Council published an important report on the U.A.E. healthcare sector and another on U.A.E. collaboration and participation in the U.S. healthcare sector.
+The Council has also hosted webinars exploring the intersection of healthcare and technology.
 These healthcare-specific activities come on top of the market intelligence, connectivity, and brand augmentation for which the Council is known.

 The Business Council is proud to count many U.S. adult and pediatric hospitals among its members and continues to facilitate U.S.-U.A.E. healthcare collaboration to the benefit of providers, patients, and medical professionals in both countries.Back to Policy Initiatives